sudoforge/docker-mumble-server/README.md

 You don't _need_ to specify a version number, but it's a good idea to so that you don't pull `latest` and risk getting different versions on different hosts.
-You can view the available versions by looking at the [Releases][releases] page.
+You can view the available versions by looking at the [Releases](https://hub.docker.com/r/sheogorath/murmur-docker/tags/) page.

 The examples throughout this document assume we are not using a tag.
 If you